 While the big technology companies like Google, Facebook & Amazon are working on AI services to handle the multi-million real-time customer inquiries, this can still present an opportunity to set up a BPO service that can assist smaller companies with improving their Customer Support.

-Quality customer service can be a real competitive advantage for organizations.
+Quality customer service can be a real competitive advantage for organisations.

 It is not uncommon to see the impact of poor customer service on a company’s bottom line thanks to public humiliations and outcrys’ that can appear instantly on social media following bad service.